Table of Contents

 • Host Name: Serial Number of the device

-Check DHCP (or set a fixed IP according to desired network settings)
+Check DHCP (or set a fixed IP according to the desired network parameters)

 RFID Settings